Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 Next, we create a CodeGeneratorFacade the separate the code generating functionalities from the other parts of the project.

-## One Instance of Polymorphism به جای شرط
+## One Instance of Replacing Polymorphism for Switch Case

+We replaced the switch case block of code in the Action file with polymorphism and implemented three types of Act each extending the Act class.
+The three new child classes were Accept, Reduce, and Shift.

 ## One Instance of Separate Query From Modifier

 The change was applied to the getNextParam function because it was calling the getNextParameter function which was both returning a value and modifying the index.
-So we added another Query method for getting the value and in the getNextParameter we call that, and then seperately modify the index.
+So we added another Query method for getting the value and in the getNextParameter we call that, and then separately modify the index.

 ## One Instance of Self Encapsulated Field